softwarewolves/softwarewolves-java-player/README.md

         git clone https://github.com/supernelis/softwarewolves-java-player.git
 ```

-2. Get the project in your favorite editor.
+* Get the project in your favorite editor:
   * for Eclipse addicts:
       * New java project
       * Uncheck the checkbox "Use default location" and point to where you checked out the java code

-3. Add the smack jar files to your buildpath (all 4 of them)
+* Add the smack jar files to your buildpath (all 4 of them)

-4. Run the main method in the class softwaresolves.javabot.Bot
+* Run the main method in the class softwaresolves.javabot.Bot

 Smack
 --------------------